 I can tell you that Republicans, including some of those that ran for president that didn't keep their pledge and promise, they're hurting Mr. Trump.

-And they're hurting them because for their own whatever selfish motivation they may have.
+And they're hurting them because for their own, whatever selfish motivation they may have.

-Paul Ryan, I'm kinda sick of Ryan being ha more harsh towards Trump than uh than he is towards Obama or Hillary, getting sick of all of it.
+Paul Ryan, I'm kind of sick of Ryan being more harsh towards Trump than he is towards Obama or Hillary.

 So there is a self-destruct button here, and I don't think people are keeping their focus.

-If Trump goes back to the basics, realizes he only has one opponent here, and he can bring up Obama, those are the two people he should talk about for the next what, ninety-six days, ninety seven days.
+But with all that said, as I mentioned at the start of the program today, if Trump goes back to the basics, realizes he only has one opponent here, and he can bring up Obama, those are the two people he should talk about for the next, what, 96 days, 97 days.

-And if he s keeps on his agenda about judges, about Obamacare, about energy, about education, about the border wall, about refugees, then I think that that wins the day.
+And if he keeps on his agenda about judges, about Obamacare, about energy, about education, about the border wall, about refugees, then I think that that wins the day.

-If he falls into Hillary's trap and the narrative that Hillary is is set out that he doesn't have the temperamental now, take it, this is coming from a pretty angry, fierce woman, and I'm quoting George Stephanopoulos and Didi Myers that she has a volcanic temper.
+Now, take it, this is coming from a pretty angry, fierce woman, and I'm quoting George Stephanopoulos and Dee Dee Myers that she has a volcanic temper.

-I made this case and that we had to go forward and we had no choice anymore but to go for a special counsel.
+I made this case and that we had to go forward, and we had no choice anymore but to go for a special counsel.

-And she has jumped down my throat.
+And man, she has jumped down my throat.

-She kind of belittled him in front of everybody and you know, I thought he c he took m he took it.
+She kind of belittled him in front of everybody.

-I I couldn't believe that she really bel I didn't believe that she really believed it.
+I couldn't believe that she really believed it.

-All right, back to our telephones here, as we say hi to Ava is in Georgia.
+All right, back to our telephones here as we say hi to Ava is in Georgia.

 Ava, hi, how are you?